 However, the villa is believed to have been built between the 18th and early 20th centuries.

-The Main Villa and the Farmhouse are surrounded by 5 hectares of land, with lawn, woodland and several ancient oak trees.
+The Main Villa and the Farmhouse are surrounded by 3 hectares of land with the possibility to enlarge it to 5 hectares and more:

 Use and potential uses